thepinguin073/osint-hub/README.md

 - Clean and simple interface with dynamic category filtering
 - Collection of tools and databases tailored to French, Belgian, and broader European contexts
 - Covers multiple OSINT domains: usernames, search engines, transportation, military, cryptocurrencies, data leaks, and more
 - 100% frontend solution: no server or backend setup required, just open the HTML file
+- Built-in dead link checker: verify link status

 ---